Estate Attorney and Experienced Lawyers

-Serving Clients in Aurora, Republic, Springfield and all across the Missouri Ozarks
+Serving Clients in Nixa, Aurora and Republic and all across the Ozarks

 Does the thought of seeing an attorney about estate planning intimidate you?
+Are you looking for an estate attorney in Republic, Nixa, Aurora and southwest Missouri?
 Does the thought of making a will feel like a burden or are you unsure of the first step?
 Many of our clients tell us they felt that way before booking their Planning Session.
 Our clients also tell us how good it feels to complete their plan and how the process was far less painful (and even less expensive) than they had feared.

 The complete estate plans at Ozarks Legacy Law, when properly drafted and executed, not only empower you and protect your assets, but they ensure your wishes will be carried out and allows for a smooth transition for your loved ones upon your passing.
 With our plans, we also keep you in control and benefiting from your assets while you’re alive.

 There are many legal strategies involved in Southwest Missouri Estate Planning, including wills, revocable living trusts, LLCs, durable powers of attorney, and health care directives.
 In the absence of legal planning Missourians face the costly and unforgiving probate process.
 In probate, an estate will be distributed according to Missouri’s laws of intestacy.
 Of course, this is not be the plan that’s best for anyone or any family.
 A properly drafted estate plan will replace the terms of Missouri’s estate plan with your own.